 One of the most persuasive reasons to examine your options this AEP is the money you can save by changing plans.
 One study found that seniors who switched their Part D plans often lowered their out-of-pocket costs as a direct result.

 In fact, Kev Coleman of HealthPocket.com said in an interview with CNBC, “‘There’s a compelling financial reason’ for everyone on Medicare to shop around.”
-Another report by CNBC claims that you even cut your monthly expenses by hundreds of dollars.
-They’re certainly great reasons to keep your eyes and options open this AEP.
+Another report by CNBC claims that you can even cut your monthly expenses by hundreds of dollars.
+These are certainly great reasons to keep your eyes and options open this AEP.

 ● ● ●